-Acerbic, whimsical, eminently scrupulous –Henry Fielding (1707-1754) was no doubt quite an amusing gadfly in Augustan England.
+Acerbic, whimsical, and eminently scrupulous –Henry Fielding (1707-1754) was no doubt quite an amusing gadfly in Augustan England.
 Like the namesake of his most famous satire, Tom Jones, Mr. Fielding was raised in Somerset and was adopted, albeit by his grandmother.
 He attended Eton College and became a playwright in London issuing blistering satires of Britain’s first Prime Minister, Sir Robert Walpole (he opposed Walpole despite an ‘unshakeable’ commitment to the Whigs).
 In fact, the Theatrical Licensing Act (1737) was a direct response to Fielding’s works.
 He often published his writings pseudonymously, concealing his namesake to protect his wife Charlotte Craddock and children from political retribution.
 The Fieldings often fluctuated wildly in and out of poverty, cushioned by a wealthy benefactor, Ralph Allen (who became the basis for the kindly aristocrat in Tom Jones, Squire Allready).
 In time, Mr. Fielding joined together with fellow satirists Jonathan Swift, Alexander Pope and John Gay as part of the informal Scriblerus Club of literary acolytes (Fielding’s nom de plume in the group was “Scriblerus Secundus”).
 He later turned to writing novels following Samuel Richardson’s publication of Pamela (1740) –in response, Mr. Fielding wrote a withering satire entitled Shamela (1741).
 He continued to write a variety of other novels in the spirit of Juvenal, Plautus, Chaucer, Cervantes (including Don Quixote in England), Molière, and Swift.
 In later years, his wife died and Mr. Fielding was controversially remarried to a pregnant maid.
 He became chief magistrate in London during which period he instituted a variety of humanizing reforms, however in doing so his health declined precipitously so he traveled to Portugal in search of medical care.
 While in Lisbon, Henry Fielding died in 1754.
 To this day his body is rests in Lisbon.

 Mr. Fielding’s finest novel Tom Jones, a Foundling (1749) is a cheeky picaresque comedy which is justly regarded as both a bildungsgroman as well as Henry Fielding’s magnum opus.
 Dedicated to George Lyttleton, a Lord Commissioner of the Treasury, Tom Jones is an essential work precisely because it forces us to contemplate the frustrating experience of being human, an experience which finds us ceaselessly torn between our inherited nature when pushed up against the unpredictable rule of fortune.
 In the novel, the characters find themselves perpetually at the whims of powers far greater than themselves –each character’s willpower is often subordinated to the kindness of other character’s, inherited traits from their parents, or else ordinary human failings such as lust or greed.